swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 * Use `variable <- value` to assign a value to a variable in order to record it in memory.
 * Objects are created on demand whenever a value is assigned to them.
-* The function `dim` gives the dimensions of a matrix.
+* The function `dim` gives the dimensions of a data frame.
-* Use `object[x, y]` to select a single element from a matrix.
+* Use `object[x, y]` to select a single element from a data frame.
 * Use `from:to` to specify a sequence that includes the indices from `from` to `to`.
-* All the indexing and slicing that works on matrices also works on vectors.
+* All the indexing and slicing that works on data frames also works on vectors.
 * Use `#` to add comments to programs.
 * Use `mean`, `max`, `min` and `sd` to calculate simple statistics.
-* Use `apply` to calculate statistics across the rows or columns of a matrix.
+* Use `apply` to calculate statistics across the rows or columns of a data frame.
 * Use `plot` to create simple visualizations.

 #### Next Steps